EOSIO/eosio-explorer/docs/development.md

 The source, at its core, is composed of three things:

 1. Pages - What the user sees when they navigate to a particular URL.
 A page should be created when you wish to display something at a new URL / route.
 2. Components - The building blocks of the page and the template.
-Individual parts that will be used throughout the site should be placed here/
+Individual parts that will be used throughout the site should be placed here.
 3. Templates - A wrapper by which common components are shown in a particular layout which is used frequently.
 For example, it is common to have the same header and footer in different pages of the website.
 The page component should almost always be inside a template component.

 Prerendering is done using `react-snap` by crawling all routes and prerendering the pages into `.html` files.